ugruk/Analyzer-of-parenthesis/README.md

 5 - You didn't closed all opened brackets.
 6 - Checking of the state of the sequence at arbitrary point is finished.
 The end of the sequence was before this point.

 P.S.
 Functions are sensitive to spaces.
-So, you can separate strings by space, but if you need to check string which includes spaces, you need to clear them first
+So, you can separate strings by space, but if you need to check string which includes spaces, you need to clear them first.